 The SAC is an advisory group consisting of parent, teacher and student members that meets with the principal once a month to discuss school issues.
-Meetings are the third Wednesday of the month in the school's library information center.
+Meetings are held in the school's library information center.
 We encourage all parents to take an active role in our school and would like to invite you to attend this meeting.
-For further information or if you are interested in running for a parent position on SAC for next school year, please contact the SAC Chairman.
-StuttgartHS.SAC@gmail.com
+For further information or if you are interested in running for a parent position on SAC for next school year, please contact the SAC Chairman, StuttgartHighSAC@gmail.com.

 The School Liaison Officer helps families communicate with school districts and schools regarding education issues (to include school personnel understanding the impact of deployment stress on military students), provide transition support, and link students and Families to education and post-secondary resources. email@example.com

 The Music Booster Club is a Garrison recognized private organization.
 Membership is open to anyone supporting the music programs at Stuttgart High School.
 The Music Boosters provide volunteer support for activities sponsored by the SHS Music Department, raise funds for needed music program items that cannot be fully funded with the DODEA-Europe budget, and present annual senior scholarships.
 For more information, like their Facebook page , join the Stuttgart High School Music Facebook group or email firstname.lastname@example.org.

 The PTO is here to support the education of students at SHS by fostering relationships between the parents, students, and teachers so that all may cooperate intelligently in the education and well-being of all students.
 We're here because you matter.
-For more information, go to Stuttgart HS PTO. email@example.com
+Your PTO is excited to welcome you to the 2021-2022 school year!

 To serve you, the board this year is: